AnyLog-co/AnyLog-API/README.md

 # Deployment

-The following is intended as a tool to easily deploy AnyLog via REST rather.
+The following is intended as a tool to easily deploy AnyLog via REST.

 ```
 $HOME/AnyLog-API